whalehub/awesome-stars/README.md

 - [martin-lizner/trezor-ssh-agent](https://github.com/martin-lizner/trezor-ssh-agent) - Trezor SSH Agent for Windows (Putty, WinSCP and more) + KeepKey supported!
 - [eclipse-openj9/openj9](https://github.com/eclipse-openj9/openj9) - Eclipse OpenJ9: A Java Virtual Machine for OpenJDK that's optimized for small footprint, fast start-up, and high throughput.
 Builds on Eclipse OMR (https://github.com/eclipse/omr) and combines with the Extensions for OpenJDK for OpenJ9 repo.
 - [Valkryst/Schillsaver](https://github.com/Valkryst/Schillsaver) - A program that encodes files from their native formats into a video of black and white blocks, which represent the bits of the source file.
 - [johanw666/Signal-Android](https://github.com/johanw666/Signal-Android) - Fork from a private messenger for Android with extra options added: full backup and (partial, ony text) xml backup of messages.
 Restore can happen at any time, not only after a fresh install.
 Import SMS database.
+Import of (unencrypted) WhatsApp databases.
 Removed apk expire.
 Choose between passphrase protection and the Android screenlock.
-More conversation colors and themes.
-Choice for the backup location (internal or removable storage).
+Choice for the backup location (internal or removable storage on Android &lt; 11 (on 11 and higher this is already possible)).
 Set the maptype in the place picker.
 Option to treat view-once media as normal media.
 Option to ignore remote deletion.
 Choose between FCM or websocket notification delivery.
 - [dermotte/liresolr](https://github.com/dermotte/liresolr) - Putting LIRE into Solr - an ongoing project
 - [iscrapepornsites/r34tool](https://github.com/iscrapepornsites/r34tool) - A self written scraper / utility tool for a particular site with NSFW content
 - [tonikelope/megabasterd](https://github.com/tonikelope/megabasterd) - Yet another unofficial (and ugly) cross-platform MEGA downloader/uploader/streaming suite.